message/iata/ID.md

 - participants of the G20 event with a diplomatic assignment letter issued by their government and invitation letter from the Ministry of Indonesia;
 - passengers arriving at Denpasar-Bali (DPS) or Batam (BTH) as tourists.
 2. Passengers are not allowed to transit.
-3. Passengers must enter Indonesia via Jakarta (CGK) or Manado (MDC).
+3. Passengers must enter Indonesia via Denpasar-Bali (DPS) (effective 4 February 2022), Jakarta (CGK) or Manado (MDC).
 - This does not apply to nationals of Indonesia.
 4. Nationals of Indonesia must enter Indonesia via Batam (BTH) (as tourists), Denpasar-Bali (DPS) (as tourists), Jakarta (CGK), Manado (MDC) or Surabaya (SUB).
 5. Passengers must have a negative COVID-19 PCR or RT-PCR test taken at most 48 hours before departure from the first embarkation point.
 The test result must be in English.
 6. Airline crew must have a negative COVID-19 PCR or RT-PCR test taken at most 3 days before departure from the first embarkation point.
 The test result must be in English.
-7. Passengers must have a COVID-19 vaccination certificate showing that they received at least one dose at least 14 days before departure.
+7. Passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure.
 The certificate must be issued in both English and a local language of the country where passengers were vaccinated.
 - This does not apply to:
 - nationals of Indonesia;
 - passengers younger than 18 years;